KhalilA93/UnhemmedEstore/CLOTHING_STORE_SUMMARY.md

 7. Add product filtering by size, color, price range
 8. Create admin panel for product management

-The clothing store is now fully functional with a clean, modern design and proper data structure for a professional e-commerce experience.
+The Unhemmed clothing store is now fully functional with a clean, modern design and proper data structure for a professional e-commerce experience.